nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   ![Tag all paid tag](images/tagAll.png)

   *Note: in this case, only all students are tagged with the paid tag.*

 #### Deleting tag(s) from contact: `deletetag`

-Deletes the specified tag(s) from the specified contact.
+Deletes the specified tag(s) from the specified contact or from all the contacts in the list provided they all have the specified tag(s).

 **Format 1**: `deletetag INDEX t/TAG [t/MORE_TAG]…​`